grantTM/suricata-nl-gui/docs/quickstart.md

-# Quickstart Guide: Running the SME IDS App
+# Quick Start Guide: Running the SME IDS App

 This guide will teach you how to launch the natural-language Suricata GUI tool.